whimc/Path-Generator/setup_update.md

 # EC2 Setup Guide

 ## Creating EC2 Instance
-1. Log into aws.illinois.edu and go to EC2
+1. Log into https://aws.illinois.edu and go to EC2
 2. Click to create a new EC2 instance
 3. Select the Ubuntu 64-bit (x86) AMI
 4. Select whichever type you'd like.
 I used the `t2.micro` type.